 Perovskite iridates

 Iridium oxides (iridates) represent a family of materials in which the energy scale of electronic bandwidth, Coulomb interaction, and spin-orbit coupling have comparable magnitudes.
 The interplay among these interactions provides a promising playground to realize novel phenomena in solids.
 The Ruddlesden-Popper iridate series Srn+1IrnO3n+1 has attracted particular attention for its versatility in the electronic ground state and dimensionality tuning.
-For example, the single-layer member Sr2IrO4 (= 1) is a spin-orbit-coupled Mott insulator whereas the infinite-layer member SrIrO3 (= ∞) is a correlated semimetal with Dirac nodes near Fermi level protected by lattice symmetry.
+For example, the single-layer member Sr2IrO4 (n = 1) is a spin-orbit-coupled Mott insulator whereas the infinite-layer member SrIrO3 (n = ∞) is a correlated semimetal with Dirac nodes near Fermi level protected by lattice symmetry.

 Crystal structure of Ruddlesden-Popper iridate series Srn+1IrnO3n+1.
 The electronic ground state transitions from a Mott insulator to a correlated semimetal as n increases from 1 to infinity.